-Where fish are clearly in distress, contact your local Trust fisheries manager too as it’s also our responsibility to rescue distressed fish on our waterways.
+Where fish are clearly in distress, please contact us too, as it’s also our responsibility to rescue distressed fish on our waterways.

 It’s a sad fact of life that there are criminals who fish illegally, perhaps for food or to sell for restocking in return for cash.
 With the average price of fish for restocking being around £8 per pound, the temptations are self-evident.

-Catching a fish by rod and line and then taking it away from a Canal & River Trust owned canal or reservoir fishery is theft.
+Catching a fish by rod and line and then taking it away from one of our canals, rivers or fisheries is theft.
 If you see someone stealing fish, report it to the police immediately by calling 101.

 The most familiar role of angling club bailiffs is to check anglers have paid their annual or day membership fees.

 Fishing without proper payment is also theft.
 Although, most clubs who rent water on our waterways will offer day tickets on the bank at between £3 and £6.
 You can pay the bailiff in cash.

-It’s the dedicated club bailiff who patrols the waterways day in day out, perhaps issuing half a dozen permits on a good day and none on a bad one.
+It’s the dedicated club bailiff who patrols the waterways day in day out.
 As a volunteer, the club bailiff may take a little of the money collected as a contribution towards wear and tear of their vehicle.
-They do it for the love of their club and of the sport of angling because every little helps when it comes to keeping angling clubs solvent.
+They do it for the love of their club and of the sport of angling, because every little helps when it comes to keeping angling clubs solvent.